Stage Models - Customization

 This option is recommended if contacts are routinely added to the opportunities from large companies where including all activities would be misleading.

-Dreamdata will update the journey with the contacts that at any time is added to the opportunity/deals in Salesforce/Hubspot.
+Dreamdata will update the journey with the contacts that at any time are added to the opportunity/deals in Salesforce/HubSpot/Pipedrive/Microsoft Dynamics.

 If no contacts are associated with the object, then this setting is similar to the option: Company Level.